1. Helps so you don’t look dumb

 2. STEM?
 Don’t sweat.
 Ag in the Classroom has it covered.

-The biggest benefits of using Ag in the Classroom materials is the activities are just downright fun and educational, all at the same time!
+The biggest benefit of using Ag in the Classroom materials is the activities are just downright fun and educational, all at the same time!
 There is no downside.
-Lots of
+Lots of STEM (science, technology, engineering, math) lessons will surely keep students engaged.

 Also a note for teachers: Don’t worry about whether you should teach Ag in the Classroom lessons.
 All lessons are based on teaching standards.
 Did you hear that?
 All lessons are based on teaching standards.